 It is true the PeakBagging.co.nz New Zealand Peak bagging list is unique when compared to other peak bagging lists from around the world.
 Most other peak bagging lists contain mountains over a specified height, and usually include every summit over that given height in particular areas.

-There is in fact a topographical merit list of Mountains in New Zealand already – thanks to the magnificient research done by the New Zealand Alpine Club.
-See the list here in PDF format.
+There is in fact a topographical merit list of Mountains in New Zealand already – thanks to the magnificent research done by the New Zealand Alpine Club.
 This list has a cut off height of 1400m, and you will see that it includes many mountains that are for serious mountaineers only.
 New Zealand is a mountainous and sparsely populated country, and a list based solely on height like this includes many inaccessible peaks, and excludes many equally rewarding lower peaks.
 Unlike the list of Munros in Scotland, a height based New Zealand list is not an achievable list for walkers and trampers, and this is why we created very different system for compiling our New Zealand Peak Bagging list.

 One of our core aims is to provide a list that all New Zealanders (and her visitors) can enjoy.
 Whether you be 7 years old, recovering from ill health, or just generally unfit, we aim to include peaks for everyone – from those just embarking on their peak bagging adventures, right through to those who run up Tongariro before breakfast.